Introduction

 Why Do Vegetables Bolt in Summer?

-Vegetables usually bolt because the plant thinks it is time to flower, set seed and finish its life cycle.
+Vegetables bolt because the plant thinks it is time to flower, set seed and finish its life cycle.

 - High temperatures